 - 10. The following points are considered as the EATL inland transport connections opportunities: - a.
 Globalization increase transport of goods between Europe and Asia -Further rapid growth of China & India generates more transport demand, thus new opportunities for inland EATL: - b.
 The trade between European Union and Asian-Pacific regions is expected to resume growth11; - c.
-A proportion of "time sensitive" transit can be redirected through inland EATL routes 12; - d.
+A proportion of "time sensitive" transit can be redirected through inland EATL routes 12: - d.
 The startup of China's "Go West: The Xinjang Uigur Autonomous Region (XUAR) development programme", which is designed to increase the manufacture of goods for export to Europe, potentially using inland EATL routes; - e.
 Congestion of main ports and hinterland routes particularly in Western Europe, offer new openings for increased participation of inland EATL in absorbing higher parts of future transport needs13; - f.
-Creation of the Customs Union between Russia, Belarus and Kazakhstan and consequently the expected removal of the internal borders among these countries would offer new opportunities for EATL inland transport along the North EATL routes14; - g.
+Creation of the Customs Union between Russia, Belarus and Kazakhstan and consequently the expected removal of the internal borders among these countries would offer new opportunities for EATL inland transport along the North EATL routes14: - g.
 Accession of Russia and Kazakhstan in TWO would also facilitate transit along EATL routes; - h.
 Further expanding the coverage of the CIM/SMGS consignment note along EATL railway routes would facilitate rail EATL transport; - i.
-Container shipment via Suez Canal is limited and soon will reach its maximum capacity for container vessels, while the Cape of Good Hope alternative maritime route will increase ships' operating costs and transit time; - j.
-Increased security concerns along existing EATL maritime routes offer new opportunities for inland transport options15; - k.
-Developing inland EATL is an important tool for socio-economic development, integration into global economy and prosperity of EATL countries, in particular LLDCs and their transit developing neighbors;
+Container shipment via Suez Canal is limited and soon will reach its maximum capacity for container vessels, while the Cape of Good Hope alternative maritime route will increase ships' operating costs and transit time;